 I’ve been touting the many benefits of remote work for years, having gone remote myself in 2015 and never looking back.
 With the current global crisis that’s dominating all of our day-to-day lives worldwide, being able to work from anywhere at any time feels more important than ever.
 Between school closures and social distancing measures, more and more employees physically can’t make it to the office.
-And employers are realizing that sending their entire workforce home is the best decision in such a climate.
+And employers are realizing that sending their entire workforce home -- including their contact center agents -- is the best decision in such a climate.
 So, if you’ve suddenly shifted to working remotely, I thought I’d share some practical advice on how to make that transition a successful one.

 Set up your workspace.